Can You Sue A Company That Has Ceased Trading?

-If you wish to claim against a company which has been closed down, claim against a company which has been dissolved, or a company that has been liquidated, trust Legal Helpline to handle your claim.
+If you wish to claim against a company that has ceased trading, trust Legal Helpline to handle your compensation claim.
 We are a trusted personal injury claims advisor and can provide you with expert advice if the company you are suing no longer exists.
 If you are eligible for compensation, we can provide you with a knowledgeable personal injury solicitor to handle your claim.

 Call 0161 6969 685 now for your free consultation.
 You can also use our online claims form to contact us.
-If we can see that you are eligible to claim compensation, we will provide you with a No Win, No Fee solicitor to handle your claim, who will push to win you the maximum amount of compensation that you are owed.
+If we can see that you are eligible to claim compensation, we will provide you with a No Win, No Fee solicitor from our panel, who will push to win you the maximum amount of compensation that you are owed.

 Liquidated, closed or dissolved company compensation claims